 ASD has a well developed Aquatics program where swimmers can begin to develop their skills and compete from Grade 2.
 The elementary program prepares students to move to an U14 program, to one day compete at the MESAC JV and Varsity levels.

 Parents are actively engaged in support of ASD student athletes.
 Parent volunteers organize the Booster Club and manage the Falcon’s Nest concession stand.
-Funds generated by the Boosters support the Athletics department as well as a senior athletic scholarship.
+Funds generated by the Booster Club support the Athletics department as well as a senior athletic scholarship.
 Parents are seen as supportive fans, as hosts to visiting athletes, as team parents and volunteers that leverage the success of the Athletics program.